paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 The basic reliability data are provided in {numref}`Reliability data` with the associated framework.

-The reliability “standard model” is then calculated based on the process presented in [Section 4.5](process_reliability_modelling.md).
+The reliability “standard model” is then calculated based on the process presented in {numref}`misc_5_5`.

-(misc_4_4_2)=
+(misc_5_4_2)=
-### Non-standard model for specific miscellaneous items
+## Non-standard model for specific miscellaneous items

-A “specific” miscellaneous item relates to a product which is not fully modelled by EEE parts and/or mechanical parts and which is not listed in the equivalent classes of miscellaneous items in [Section 4.4.1](misc_4_4_1).
+A “specific” miscellaneous item relates to a product which is not fully modelled by EEE parts and/or mechanical parts and which is not listed in the equivalent classes of miscellaneous items in {numref}`misc_5_4_1`.

 e.g. Hold Release Mechanism Low Shock presented in {numref}`Figure 5.3`.

 The item is neither a mechanism, nor an assembly of EEE parts.
 It is constituted by different parts such as spring, glue, expansion unit.
 Since the design is very specific without any IOR data it is necessary to define a dedicated reliability model.

-The Current document provides general guidance to define such a reliability model: The approach to calculate the basic reliability data is presented in [Section 4.7](basic_fr_derivation_nsm.md).
-The “specific” reliability model is then calculated based on the process presented in [Section 4.5](process_reliability_modelling.md).
+The Current document provides general guidance to define such a reliability model: The approach to calculate the basic reliability data is presented in {numref}`misc_5_7`.
+The “specific” reliability model is then calculated based on the process presented in {numref}`misc_5_8`.

 (misc_figure4_3)=
 ```{figure} ../../picture/figure4_3.png